-- 1. Whoever has successfully passed all the examination parts of the master programme will obtain: - a. the degree of Master of Science in Health Economics, Policy & Law, in the event of passing the examination parts of the multidisciplinary programme unit Health Economics, Policy & Law, as referred to in Article 3.3; - b. the degree of Master of Science in Health Economics, Policy & law, in the event of passing the examination parts of the monodisciplinary (economics) programme unit Health Economics, as referred to in Article 3.3; - 2.
+- Whoever has successfully passed the master exam of the programme as referred to in art. vill obtain: - a. the degree of Master of Science in Health Care Management in the event of passing the examination parts of the fulltime master programme as referred to in article 3.3; - b. the degree of Master of Science in Zorgmanagement in the event of passing the examination parts of the part-time master programme, as referred to in article 3.3. - 2.
 The obtained degree will be inscribed on the master certificate.